QingFengTechnology/ImpostorDocs/docs/Server/GettingStarted.md

 To connect to the server, you need to configure and install a region file on [this website](https://impostor.github.io/Impostor/).

 Among Us connects to the server using two network services: the (TCP) HTTP service points Among Us to the UDP service, then the UDP service hosts the actual game traffic.\
-Because of this, Impostor uses port 22023 using **both** the TCP and UDP protocols.
+Because of this, Impostor uses port 22023 using <mark>both</mark> the TCP and UDP protocols.

 To connect to your Among Us version from another PC, you need to set up a HTTP reverse proxy to support HTTPS.\
 If you're just running a version of Impostor for testing Setup instructions for this are in the [HTTP Server documentation](HTTPServer).